Introduction-to-Functional-Programming/simple_exercises/README.md

 Exercises for the
 [CAES005 - Introduction to Functional Programming](https://github.com/adolfont/caes005-introduction-to-functional-programming) course.

-Each student should create a folder named after his/her GitHUb account.
+Each student should create a folder named after his/her GitHub username.

 For each exercise, a folder.